sththapa/Nepal-COVID-19-new-cases-predictor-project/README.md

 <img src="heroku.png"/>

 # Updation
-Certain figures and minor changes will be updated time to time if required.4
+Certain figures and minor changes will be updated time to time if required.

 # Technologies used
 <img src="jupyter.png"/>